LUKICSLA/thunder/README.md

 # Thunder project overview
   Thunder project is a community-made project focused on ArmA 3 gameplay.

-# How I can become contributor ?
+# How can I become contributor ?
   Create a issue with request firstly.

-# When it'll be released ?
+# When will it be released ?
   It depents on how much opened issues we'll have. ;)